Sic Parvis Magna Sample Chapter—Family Dinner

 The adults exchanged uneasy glances.

-“We would feel safer away from Tavistock,” finally said Marjorie.
+“We would feel safer away from Tavistock,” said Marjorie.
 “There are many here that want to harm us.”

 Edmund nodded.